1900 Toronto municipal election: Board of Control

 The Toronto Board of Control was elected by Toronto City Council from among its members.
 Aldermen Sheppard, Frame and Spence were chosen to sit on the board, which was chaired by the mayor.
+On April 30th the province passed legislation that, effective immediately, added a fourth Alderman to the Board and removed the mayor's casting vote.
+On May 8th Alderman James M. Bowman was appointed the new controller.

 Plebiscites

 Two plebiscites were held, one on the amalgamation of the school boards for elementary schools and high schools and a second authorizing the payment of salaries to the Mayor, Controllers, and Alderman, positions which had been unpaid.